 In the Neighborhood of Make-Believe, King Friday decides they should have an art show and Lady Elaine quickly appoints herself judge.
 While visiting the neighbors who are creating their art, Elaine is very critical and hurtful.
 In the final episode, the neighbors of Make-Believe have figured out that Lady Elaine is still holding a grudge over someone hurting her feelings long ago.
 But when it is time for Elaine to judge her neighbors’ artwork, she isn’t cruel and instead arrives with a lovingly assembled collage of all her friends.

 In the final segment of the last show, Mr. McFeely and Mister Rogers share a video collage of artists in their various fields.
 At the end of the program, Mister Rogers makes his usual exit as he bids the viewers farewell until next time.

-David Newell continues to make appearances across the country as Speedy Deliveryman Mr. McFeely and promotes the sweater charity that was begun in Rogers’ name.
+David Newell continued to make appearances across the country as Speedy Deliveryman Mr. McFeely and promoted the sweater charity that was begun in Rogers’ name.
 Newell and the rest of Family Communications (which produced the show) remain very active in keeping the show and Rogers’ ideas alive.

 Rogers decided to retire the program in 2000.
 The end of Mister Rogers’ Neighborhood was announced in November 2000 and the final five episodes were taped in December 2000.
 The last original episode aired on August 31, 2001 but the series continued to be broadcast on PBS stations in reruns for several years.

 Speedy Deliveryman Mr. McFeely (David Newell) was named after Rogers’ grandfather.
 Rogers’ full name is Frederick McFeely Rogers.